ava-labs/avalanche-cli/README.md

 # Avalanche-CLI

+> **Maintenance Mode Notice**
+>
+> As of December 2025, Avalanche CLI has entered maintenance mode.
+This means:
+> - No new features will be developed by the Ava Labs team
+> - Only security patches and critical bug fixes will be addressed
+> - GitHub issues are expected to be addressed by community members
+>
+> **External contributions are very much welcome!** PRs will be reviewed but may not be prioritized.
+We encourage the community to continue building and improving this project.

 Avalanche CLI is a command line tool that gives developers access to everything Avalanche.
 This release specializes in helping developers develop and test L1s.

 ## Installation